jumpeebunee/svelte/src/pages/runes/state/readme.md

 $state - reactive state, deeply reactive, work as proxy, push and change array mutate state.
 $state in classes - works the same way as in the components
 $state.raw - remove deep ractivity in object/array
+$state.snapshot - take a static snapshot of a deeply reactive